-For our thirteenth Rundown article, the race for first or third should be the talk of the night.
+For our eleventh Rundown article, we look at the companion to yesterday’s category.
 After the jump, you’ll find our winner and runner-up predictions for Best Actress as well as general commentary about the race.
-Next week, we’ll start off on Monday with a category that will tell us more about Best Picture than any other.
+Next week, we’ll start off on Monday with two categories whose existence defines the quality of most pictures and are among the oldest categories in Oscar history.

 (color and symbol key at bottom of page)